1991 FIFA Women's World Cup: Venues

-Teams
+Participating teams and officials

+Qualification

-Twelve teams qualified for the 1991 FIFA Women's World Cup final tournament.
+The 1991 Women's World Cup had twelve participating teams compete in the final tournament.
 Each of the six FIFA confederations had at least one representative.

 Squads

 For a list of the squads that contended for the final tournament, see 1991 FIFA Women's World Cup squads.

 Match officials

 For the first time in FIFA competition, six female officials were included.
 All functioned as lineswomen, except for Cláudia Vasconcelos who took charge of the third place play-off; becoming the first woman to referee a match sanctioned by FIFA.

 Tournament review

 FIFA's technical report demonstrates that, after the tournament, players and officials were undecided whether to persist with 80-minute matches, or to change to 90 minutes in line with men's football.
 Opinion was also divided about the suitability of using a size five football.
 Some teams reported difficulty in sourcing good quality equipment in the correct size.

 The tournament was considered a major success in the quality of play and attendances at the games.
 FIFA president João Havelange wrote that:

 The perceived success of the tournament was a significant factor in the subsequent inclusion of women's football in the 1996 Summer Olympics.
 Sue Lopez reported that although attendances were very high, many tickets were complimentary.
 The "novelty factor" of women from foreign lands playing football also encouraged local people to attend.